mattbierbaum/entbody/entbody.all/README.md

-Simple nbody code to simulate a 2D set of particles Has OpenGL display capabilities and is reasonably fast.
+This is the full version of entbody with all features included.

 Options in the Makefile so that it works easily with other systems (edit as necessary):
-    CUDA   - compile and run on CUDA device
+- CUDA   - compile and run on CUDA device
-    DOPLOT - display with opengl
+- DOPLOT - display with opengl
-    FPS    - calculate frames per second (not portable) POINTS - make the opengl display points, not fancy circles OPENMP - use threading through openmp
+- FPS    - calculate frames per second (not portable)
+- POINTS - make the opengl display points, not fancy circles
+- OPENMP - use threading through openmp
-    TEMPS  - since we depend on preprocessors, output the source before gcc
+- TEMPS  - since we depend on preprocessors, output the source before gcc

 How to build:
     * need ENTBODY env variable set to the root directory